 How to Take Care of Your Oily Skin Externally

 1. Avoid Harsh Chemicals

 Harsh chemicals trigger more oil – avoid any products with alcohol.
-Try using an alcohol-free toner with antioxidants that helps to replenish your skin.
+Try using an alcohol-free toner (such as our Calm and Awake toners) with antioxidants that helps to replenish your skin.

 2. Avoid Products With Pore-Clogging Ingredients

 These can also exacerbate oiliness of your skin – try to avoid using thick or creamy formulas.
 We recommend switching to liquid, weightless serums, or anything light.

 How To Take Care of Your Oily Skin Internally